Gabriele Allegra: Veneration

-From his early days, Allegra was viewed as a favorite son of the Catholic Church.
+From his early days, Allegra was viewed as a favourite son of the Catholic Church.
 Pope Pius XII said of him: "Tell this young priest that he has my special blessing and that I will pray for him every day.
 He will meet with many difficulties, but let him not lose courage.
 Nothing is impossible for him who prays, wills and studies.
-I shall not live to see this work completed, but I shall pray for him in heaven.
+I shall not live to see this work completed, but I shall pray for him in heaven."

-The cause for Allegra's canonization was started in 1984 by Bishop John Wu in Hong Kong, 8 years after his death.
-He was declared Venerable by the Holy See in 1994, and the promulgation of a decree of one miracle attributed to Allegra, required to conclude the beatification process, was approved in 2002.
-His decree of beatification was promulgated by the Holy See on that same day, but the beatification ceremony, which was set for October 26 of that year, was postponed.
-However, on the feast of the Assumption in 2012, the Roman Curia announced through the Sicilian Franciscan Holy Name Province, that Allegra would be beatified on September 29, 2012, at the Cathedral of Arcireale, Catania in Sicilia.
+The cause for Allegra's beatification was started in 1984 by Bishop John Wu in Hong Kong, 8 years after his death.
+Allegra was declared venerable by the Holy See in 1994, and the promulgation of a decree of one miracle attributed to him, required to conclude the beatification process, was approved in 2002.
+His decree of beatification was promulgated by the Holy See on that same day, but the beatification ceremony, which was set for 26 October of that year, was postponed.
+However, on the feast of the Assumption in 2012, the Roman Curia announced through the Sicilian Franciscan Holy Name Province that Allegra would be beatified on 29 September 2012, at the Cathedral of Arcireale, Catania in Sicily.
 He is, thus far, the only biblical scholar of the 20th century who has been beatified.

-In 2009 a web cast in English and Chinese was named after Allegra.

 Legacy

+In 2009, a webcast in English and Chinese was named after Allegra.

 The Blessed Gabriele M. Allegra OFM Fraternity is part of the International College of St. Anthony (CISA) in Rome, Italy.